bibekb12/mysiteDemo/readme.md

-# djanopro — Simple Django Blog Demo
+# djangoproject — Simple Django Blog Demo

 A small Django demo project that implements a blog app with post listing, detail, create/edit, and basic admin integration.
 This repository is intended as a compact example for learning and local development.